 God without faith –

-Paul is using circumcision as a symbol of anything we would use to replace
+Paul is using circumcision to symbolize anything we would use to replace faith in

-God do good works, not to be saved but because they already are saved by grace
+God do good works, not to be saved but because they are saved by grace

 through faith in the cross of Christ.
-Faith acts as a mediator between Christ
+Jesus is our mediator before the Father,

 Jesus.